 "Everyone spread out!" shouted Rokuna.

 She ran right past the Starman Jr., while the others ran off in other directions to the sides.
-Despite being metal, though, it could move around just fine, and also had night-vision to seek them out with.
-It looked right, spotted Konata, started warping after her until she couldn't run any more, and then brought one of its arms forward.
+Unfortunately, despite being made of titanium, it was able to move quite fluidly, and was also capable of night-vision to seek them out.
+It looked to its right, spotted Konata, and warped continually after her until she couldn't run any more, before extending one of its arms forward.

-"Keep moving!" shouted Kagami, sensing the alien chasing her and having pursued it herself.
-Konata hit the dirt instead as a pink, foot-thick laser narrowly shot past her, burning through the trees in its path.
+"Keep moving!" she could hear Kagami shout, who had sensed the alien chasing her and had followed it in turn.
+She instead hit the dirt as a pink, foot-thick laser narrowly shot past her, ripping through any trees that were in its direct path.

 Kagami thrust her hand forward, and shot out a wave of fire.
 The trees caught within didn't matter; at least she got to hurt that thing and save her friend.
 It warped out of the flames, but was still hurt from already being scorched.